rohith-ramamoorthy/M2_EmbSys/Project/1_Requirement/README.md

  The device can be used by anyone inside the vehicle.

  ## WHAT
+ Temperatur will change, that time the sensor will detect and the microcontroller will work.

  ## WHEN
- when the temperatur is change in car, this project will display the details
+ when the temperatur is change in car, this project will display the details.

  ## WHERE
  Inside the car, house, industry etc.